-Cache with web feature layers and version management capabilities
+Cache options with web feature layers and version management capabilities

 When the web feature layer has been published and the version management service (VMS) capability is enabled, the Clear cache when the session ends option is enabled by default and cannot be changed.
 The default behavior for these layers is that the application automatically manages the feature cache.
-In this scenario, the cache is filled each time the map has finished rendering.
+In this scenario, the cache is filled each time the map has finished rendering and the feature cache criteria has been met.
 The cache is also emptied and refilled during editing actions such as reconcile, post, and when changing versions.
 When editing the default version, refreshing the version also refreshes the cache in cases where edits have occurred on the server but are not yet reflected in the current ArcGIS Pro session.

 During editing, the application attempts to keep the cache in sync with the server via the edit response returned from the feature service.
 In cases where the edit response is too large, the application discards its copy of the local cache.
 A message is displayed indicating that a save or discard is required to resume caching.
 Once the edits have been saved or discarded, the local cache is re-created using the current state of the application.